Photoshop CC 2017 is officially here, and it rolls out exciting new features for designers and digital photographers.

-To quickly exit the Start Workspace you can just press the Esc key.
-To disable the Start Workspace permanently, then go into the Preferences dialog by pressing Ctrl K (Mac: Command K).
+To quickly exit the Start Workspace, you can press the Esc key.
+To permanently disable the Start Workspace, go into the Preferences dialog by pressing Ctrl K (Mac: Command K).
 Under General, uncheck “Show ‘Start’ Workspace When No Documents Are Open.”

 Photoshop CC 2017 Tutorial on the Start Workspace:

 One of the most significant changes in Adobe Photoshop CC 2017 is the completely redesigned New Document dialog box.
 This redesign still has all the functionality of the legacy dialog box but in a more modern and visual layout.

 But this update is much more than a cosmetic change.
 The New Document dialog now comes with free templates from Adobe Stock that allow you to jump-start your creative process immediately.